-1. Pioneer Scholars by invitation Incoming Pioneer Scholarship recipients (at least a 3.25 GPA with an 1150 SAT or 25 ACT) are given a formal offer to apply to the Curriculum Honors Program.
+- Incoming Freshmen who have achieved a minimum high school GPA of 3.5 and an ACT 25 composite are given a formal offer to apply to the Curriculum Honors Program.

 - First semester: Honors College Experience Seminar (an honors section of an enhanced introductory level course)) and either Honors Literature (HONR 111) or Honors Communication (HONR 112) (6 credits).